 A Beautifully Created Sequel

 The RPG series of Ni no Kuni provides excellent story telling with a one-of-a-kind combat system and a lovable cast of characters.
-Level-5 delivered a stunning showcase of artistic design, a striking musical score and a riveting story in their award-winning series, and now – announced at the Playstation Experience back in 2015 – Ni no Kuni II: Revenant Kingdom – is set to hit its highly anticipated global release near the start of next year.
+Level-5 delivered a stunning showcase of artistic design, a striking musical score and a riveting story in their award-winning series, and now – announced at the Playstation Experience back in 2015 – Ni no Kuni II: Revenant Kingdom – is set to hit its highly anticipated global release in March of next year.

 Wrath of the White Witch

 In Ni no Kuni: Wrath of the White Witch players take on the role of a precarious little boy by the name of Oliver.
 Displayed in cutesy anime style visuals, the tale tells of evil in another world which is inherently connected to the world Oliver resides in.
 After a wave of gripping cut scenes and small gameplay bits introducing the player to the physics, the tale takes a turn and Oliver is thrust into an unimaginable world with his new companion, Drippy.